GRichards12/fullStackReact/README.md

 # Front end component of my full stack app

+### Full crud is backend only, but this front end provides login and signup!

 ## Summary

 - This app renders input fields for login and signup to a page with instagram like functionality.